Chronicle of Abbot Ralph of Coggeshall

 On 21st April 1792 [his father] Kemeys Radcliffe (age 26) and Mary Magdalana Tealing of Putney were married at St Paul's Church, Covent Garden.
 His aunt Emilia Anne Pond was witness.

-On or before 14th August 1797 Reverend Robert Behoe Radcliffe was born to Kemeys Radcliffe (age 31).
+On or before 14th August 1797 Reverend Robert Behoe Radcliffe was born to [his father] Kemeys Radcliffe (age 31).
 His middle name from his maternal uncle Behoe Tealing, who rose to the rank of Chief Mate in the East India Company and who died around the time of Robert's birth.

 On 14th August 1797 Reverend Robert Behoe Radcliffe was baptised at St Paul's Church, Covent Garden.